sudo-gigi/sudo-gigi.github.io/_posts/THM/2021-07-10-THM-Pre-Security-Path.md

-Scroll down to find the web request repeater and input 1 and 10000 as seen below then click bruteforce
+Scroll down to find the <strong>web request repeater</strong> and input 1 and 10000 as seen below then click bruteforce